Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Abstract

-To any rigid analytic space (in the sense of Fujiwara-Kato) we assign an $\mathbb{A}^1$-invariant rigid analytic homotopy category with coefficients in any presentable category.
+To any rigid analytic space (in the sense of Fujiwara--Kato) we assign an $\mathbb{A}^1$-invariant rigid analytic homotopy category with coefficients in any presentable category.
 We show some functorial properties of this assignment as a functor on the category of rigid analytic spaces.
-Moreover, we show that there exists a full six functor formalism for the precomposition with the analytification functor by evoking Ayoub's thesis.
-As an application, we identify connective analytic K-theory in the unstable homotopy category with both $\mathbb{Z}\times\textup{BGL}$ and the analytification of connective algebraic K-theory.
-As a consequence, we get a representability statement for coefficients in light condensed spectra.
+Moreover, we show that there exists a full six-functor formalism for the precomposition with the analytification functor by evoking Ayoub's thesis.
+As an application, we prove mod $p$ rigidity for rigid spaces over $\mathbb{Q}_p$.
+Moreover, we prove the equivalence of $\mathbb{A}^1$-invariant sheaves and $\mathbb{B}^1$-invariant sheaves in the mod $\ell$ case.